MohammadJRanjbar/Snake-game-with-voice-control-motion-detection/README.md

 there is a training code and CNN code the CNN code is that I'm using it with a webcam and if I show the right gesture the model will predict the result and with pygui, it will change the snake movement direction
 # Application :
 I wanted to make steam like application but is an offline one you will sign up it will save the information in an excel file and I used thread to be able to run both game and different control method of if

+There is Videos of playing this game in video folder